My name is Ann Cameron.

 Comments from Chris:

+I love this!
+Way to go Ann!
 Some health and healing cancer experts would probably view what Ann did as incredibly risky, only juicing carrots and not even changing her diet… but it worked!
 And hey, it’s hard to argue with results.

 Ann’s strategy is one that can be used by someone who cannot afford to do anything else and is looking for “the most bang for their buck”.
 This is also a good approach if you are trying to help someone with cancer who is stubborn and resistant to change.
-Drinking 5lbs worth of carrot juice every day is really not asking much.
+Drinking 32-40 oz of fresh carrot juice every day is really not asking much.
 If they aren’t even willing to do that, I would seriously question whether or not they really want to get well… And just to be clear, I am in no way implying that Ann is broke or stubborn. :)

 Please LIKE and Share.
 Add your thoughts below!